From ghostly apparitions to paranormal activity, explore the bars in Edinburgh that have a haunted reputation.

 Declaring itself ‘Scotland’s most haunted pub’ The Banshee Labyrinth was once part of Edinburgh’s infamous 19th century underground vaults where some of the city’s most unsavoury residents lived.

-In the 16th century, the building was home to Lord Nicol Edwards, a self-declared witch hunter who is thought to have turned his basement into a dungeon for interrogating many innocent women.
+In the 16th century, the building was home to Lord Nicol Edwards, a self-declared witch hunter who is thought to have turned his basement into a dungeon for interrogating many innocent people.
 Sounds of a women crying out have been reported – could she be the spirit of one of his victims?
 Edward himself is also said to haunt this ancient building – watch out for drinks thrown from tables as he stalks his old territory!

 A short distance from the Royal Mile, The Banshee Labyrinth contains three bars, a pool table room, gig room and a 50 seater cinema.
 Wheelchair access is available to two of the bars and the pool room.
 Handrails can be found throughout the venue, which also has low lighting and low ceilings.